Setup guide

 key-prefix

 You must create entries in the credential store for your configs using a prefix and specify the prefix here.
-For example, if you create KeyStore entries with aliases snowflake1_username and snowflake1_password, you can then specify the prefix here as snowflake1_.
+For example, if you create KeyStore entries with aliases snowflake1_username and snowflake1_password, then specify the prefix here as snowflake1_.

 password